 Let our experts tailor the perfect family holiday for you.
 One of our team will contact you when you complete our form

-Beach-based holidays are a classic family option, offering sun, sea and lots of scope for sandcastles.
+Beach-based holidays are a classic family option for the UK summer holidays, offering sun, sea and lots of scope for sandcastles.
 In a growing market with a lot of providers increasingly attuned to families’ needs, you can choose from luxury resorts and hotels with kids’ clubs, watersports and other amenities, to simple coastal campsites, meaning that a spot of summer sun is a possibility for family holidays on all budgets.
-And the great thing is that you don’t have to travel far – whether flying or taking the ferry/car or train, summer sun is accessible without your having to subject your kids to long flights and the risk of jet-lag.
-With younger children, you shold aim for gentle sun in any case – and also research resorts with shallower waters.

 Remember that sunburn in childhood can double the chances of skin cancer in adult life.
 Keep babies less than 6 months old out of direct sunlight.
 From 6 months, liberally apply a SPF15+ sunscreen every 2hrs when outdoors, even if it’s cloudy (a ‘broad-spectrum’ brand with a 4/5-star rating, formulated for babies’ and children’s skin).
 Use waterproof formulations in or around water, but reapply it after they’ve towelled themselves.